andy-maier/pytest-easy-server/docs/usage.rst

 Using the server_definition fixture
 -----------------------------------

-The main purpose of the pytest-tars package is to provide the pytest fixture :func:`~pytest_tars.server_definition` for use in your pytest testcases.
+The main purpose of the pytest-tars package is to provide the Pytest fixture :func:`~pytest_tars.server_definition` for use in your Pytest testcases.

 That fixture is used in your tests as follows: